Broward school district isn't completely ready for students, task force says

-FORT LAUDERDALE, Fla. - Broward County Public Schools, the sixth-largest school district in the nation, starts its first day of the 2019-20 school year on Wednesday.
-And volunteers with the Broward County League of Cities' public safety task force are concerned about the district's preparedness.
+FORT LAUDERDALE, Fla. - Broward County Public Schools, the sixth-largest school district in the nation, starts its first day of the 2019-20 school year Wednesday.
+But volunteers with the Broward County League of Cities' public safety task force are concerned about the district's preparedness.

 About 271,500 students and 175,000 adult students are returning to the classrooms of nearly 90 charter schools and more than 200 schools, 17 centers and three technical colleges.
 There are 136 elementary schools, 37 middle schools and 33 high schools.